 “If Music Could Talk” is Joe Strummer musing from the spliff bunker over a soft jazz background, a track that seems much longer than the advertised 4:36 run time.
 Joe then leaps out of his bunker to deliver a sermon in “The Sound of the Sinners.”
 This was allegedly Elvis Costello’s favorite Clash song.
 It’s not mine.
 I think the concept was good, as Joe Strummer was a natural for the part, but the lyrics fail to provide the expected impact.

-Though the lyrics are rather skimpy, Mick Jones captured the frantic fear of the black man when faced with the irrationality of racism in the guise of law enforcement.
-Opening with Mick’s guitar duplicating the sound of a siren, “Police on My Back” is an intense burst of energy with superb drum work from Topper Headon.
+Though the lyrics are rather skimpy, Mick Jones captured the frantic fear of the black man when faced with the irrationality of racism in the guise of law enforcement in “Police on My Back.”
+Opening with Mick’s guitar duplicating the sound of a siren, the song is an intense burst of energy with superb drum work from Topper Headon.
 It’s followed by “Midnight Log,” a short ramble from Joe Strummer with a few good lines about corporate crime that you can pluck out of the muddle, then by “The Equalizer,” a peculiar piece with a catchy chorus and a whole lot of silly noises that goes on for an eternity.

 Unnecessary length also afflicts “The Call Up,” a draft resistance anthem without much substance.
 It’s kind of a warm-up for “Washington Bullets,” the song that Rolling Stone called “the heart of the album.”